difference between gaap and ifrs

 Another significant difference is that GAAP requires companies to disclose earnings per share on the face of the income statement, whereas IFRS does not have a similar requirement.

-See also difference between jogging and running
+See also difference between conductor semiconductor and insulator

 Additionally, GAAP and IFRS use different terminology for similar concepts.
 For instance, GAAP refers to the income statement, whereas IFRS calls it the statement of profit and loss.